jstutter-mca/MCA-2021/README.md

 ## Week 2

 I downloaded a PDF of the original score [from CPDL](https://cpdl.org/wiki/images/a/a5/Filiae_Ierusalem_original.pdf) and uploaded it to the MuseScore conversion site.
 The conversion was fairly accurate but added many extra rests and voices that were not present in the original.
 I elected instead to type the file in manually as I am fairly proficient with this piece of software.

+# Week 3

+I converted the MuseScore file to MusicXML then uploaded it to Verovio to convert it to MEI.
+The resulting MEI file can be seen on the [Verovio page](verovio.html).